 Pursuing a Workman’s Comp Claim in Joliet

 In Joliet, when an employee suffers a severe occupational injury while on the job, they must promptly notify their employer of the incident, which is the first step to filing a workers’ comp claim.
 If an employee believes that benefits must be paid, they may file a workers’ comp claim with the IWCC.

 Filing a workers’ comp claim in Joliet is not difficult, and most individuals could file it as a pro se petitioner – that is, representing themselves in a legal matter rather than obtaining the use of an attorney.
 However, in cases where an employee’s claim is in dispute, both employee and employer will typically retain legal representation to assist with mediation.

 Steps to Take if the Claim is Denied

 After all the time and effort that someone invests in pursuing their employee compensation claim, it can be devastating when their employer denies their claim.
 Although having a workman’s comp claim denied can be disheartening, the worker might still be able to obtain benefits by filing a claim with the IWCC or appealing the decision to a higher court.
 Once a claim is filed with the IWCC, they assign a case number and arbitrator, and status calls are scheduled every three months for three years.
 This happens until the case is either resolved or dismissed by the arbitrator.

 In cases where a workman’s comp claim is dismissed at trial by an arbitrator, the employee may file an appeal to have a panel of commissioners review the decision and the material that was presented at trial.
 If the employee wishes to appeal the commissioner panel’s decision, they may do so unless they are an employee of the state.
-To determine whether the dismissal or denial of their claim is worth appealing, an injured employee should reach out to an attorney in Joliet who deals in workers’ compensation law.
+To determine whether the dismissal or denial of their claim is worth appealing, an injured employee should reach out to a Joliet workers’ compensation attorney.

 Schedule a Consultation with a Joliet Workers’ Compensation Attorney